GitTrolls/exa/README.md

 exa depends on [libgit2](https://github.com/alexcrichton/git2-rs) for certain features.
 If you’re unable to compile libgit2, you can opt out of Git support by running `cargo build --release --no-default-features`.

+If you intend to compile for musl you will need to use the flag vendored-openssl if you want to get the Git feature working: `cargo build --release --target=x86_64-unknown-linux-musl --features vendored-openssl,git`

 ### Cargo Install